davyjones1210/e-commerce_recommender_model/README.md

 # Dataset: Online Retail II
 This is a classic retail transaction dataset (it’s actually from the UCI Online Retail Dataset, often used in ML and analytics) - https://archive.ics.uci.edu/dataset/502/online+retail+ii
+The Online_Retail_II.xlsx dataset contains detailed records of retail transactions spanning the 2009–2010 and 2010–2011 periods.
+The key variables utilized for modeling include Invoice, StockCode, Description, and InvoiceDate, which collectively capture the transaction identity, product details, and timing of each purchase.
+The Online_Retail_II dataset consists of 1,033,036 transaction records across 8 key columns, capturing retail activity between 2009–2011.
+Key Features:
+Invoice: Unique identifier for each transaction
+StockCode: Product code for each item sold
+Description: Name/description of the product
+Quantity: Number of units purchased per transaction line
+InvoiceDate: Date and time of the transaction
+Price: Unit price of the product
+Customer ID: Unique identifier for each customer
+Country: Country of the customer

 # Project Plan